Skip to main content

 “I told you to come alone, but I guess that was too hard.
 So try this- I’m gone.”

-Another example is when Bourne meets Jarda, an operative in the same CIA program, who expresses surprise at seeing Bourne;
+Another example is, and this is my favourite line from the first three Bourne films, when Bourne meets Jarda, an operative in the same CIA program, who expresses surprise at seeing Bourne;

 Jarda: “Word in the ether was you’d lost your memory.”